xh3210578/bee-docs/docs/installation/install.md

 6
 ```

 Perfect!
-We are accumulating peers, this means you are connected to the network, and ready to start accumulating cheques you can [cash to get your gBZZ](/docs/working-with-bee/cashing-out) and [using Bee](/docs/access-the-swarm/install) to [upload and download](/docs/access-the-swarm/upload-and-download) content or host and browse [websites](/docs/access-the-swarm/host-your-website) on the unstoppable swarm network.
+We are accumulating peers, this means you are connected to the network, and ready to start [using Bee](/docs/access-the-swarm/install) to [upload and download](/docs/access-the-swarm/upload-and-download) content or host and browse [websites](/docs/access-the-swarm/host-your-website) hosted on the swarm network, and accumulating cheques which you can [cashout to get your gBZZ](/docs/working-with-bee/cashing-out).

 Welcome to the swarm! 🐝 🐝 🐝 🐝 🐝